CleverBytes/Laravel-Roadmap-Learning-Path/readme.md

 ## Advanced Beginner Level
-The goal of this level is to find the first job or freelance gig
+The goal of this level is to find the first job or freelance gig If you want to add a topic, link, or any other suggestion, please open Issues or Pull Requests.
 __Link icons: :book: Official Docs :clapper: Video :page_facing_up: Article :capital_abcd: Course__

 | Topic | Learning Links |